dev-arpita/freeCodeCampLearningJavaScript/instruction.md

 }
 };

-Add the property numLegs and the two methods eat() and describe() to the prototype of Dog by setting the prototype to a new object.
+Define the constructor property on the Dog prototype.

 ## Tests

-Passed: Dog.prototype should be set to a new object.
-Passed: Dog.prototype should have the property numLegs.
-Passed: Dog.prototype should have the method eat().
-Passed: Dog.prototype should have the method describe().
+Waiting: Dog.prototype should set the constructor property.